FAQ's for Parents of Traditional Undergraduate Students

 Do you know who the speaker will be?

-This announcement is usually made in mid-April.
+This information is usually made in mid-April.

 Will my son/daughter be individually recognized?